 The results will use a 'thematical' approach to interpret the qualitative and quantitative data together.

-A descriptive statistical analysis will be utilised for the quantitative data, which will comprise categorical statistics (nominal and ordinal data types) captured in the survey.
+A descriptive statistical analysis will be used for the quantitative data, which will comprise categorical statistics (nominal and ordinal data types) captured in the survey.

 Inferential statistics will be used to infer the sample data against the national population of i3 practitioners, providing generalisations about the community.